Program Components

 Component 1: Mobile Dual Response Unit

 This team responds to individuals experiencing an apparent mental health or substance use crisis.
 Mental Health or Substance Misuse employees respond to individuals needing crisis stabilization, support, linkage, and access to treatment services including therapy, counseling, rehabilitation, detox, and placement coordination.
+Additional resources and information about local behavioral health and recovery services can be found here.

 Current participating agencies: Mendocino County Sheriff’s Office; Ukiah Police Department; Behavioral Health and Recovery Services Department.